geoffrey4444/spectre-cpp-basics/LessonOutlines/Day2.md

 - Make class square inherit from rectangle (': public Rectangle' after class name), different constructor

-- Make new base class poly with virtual functions rect inherits from, overrides
+- Make new base class polygon with pure virtual functions for area and perimeter

+- Make rect inherit from polygon, override virtual functions

+- Override keyword: ensures that base class functions are pure virtual.
+If base class function signatures change, this will catch it, instead of assuming you just added an overload instead

-- Challenge: make a RightTriangle class
+- Challenge: make a RightTriangle class that inherits from Polygon, and print a right triangle's area and perimeter